Treeniks/bachelor-thesis-isabelle-vscode/content/04_main_both.typ

 #import "/utils/todo.typ": TODO
 #import "/utils/isabelle.typ": *

-= Changes for both Language Server and Client
+= Changes to both Server and Client

-As mentioned in @isabelle-vscode, #vscode describes multiple Isabelle components working in cohort to support Isabelle within VSCode.
+As mentioned in @isabelle-vscode, #vscode describes multiple Isabelle components working in unison to support Isabelle within VSCode.
 As such, the work done on #vscode can be categorized on whether it deals with the language server, the language client (i.e. the VSCode extension), or both, the latter of which we will look at first.

 == Decorations on File Switch